Pelvic Floor Health After 50: Menopause & Bladder Control

 Some women have tight, overactive pelvic floors.

-Some have poor pelvic coordination.
+Some have poor coordination.

 If you have: